Q 1. Explain the following: [Delhi 2019]

 (b) The best conductor of heat and the poorest conductor of heat.

-(c) A metal with highest melting point and a metal with lowest melting point.
+(c) A metal with the highest melting point and metal with the lowest melting point.

 (a) Gold is the most malleable and ductile metal.

 (b) Silver is the best conductor, whereas lead is a poor conductor of heat.

 (c) Tungsten has the highest melting point, Mercury has the lowest melting point.

 Q 5.
 Write one example of each of the following:

 (a) A metal and a non-metal which are liquids at room temperature.

-(b) A metal which is very soft and a non-metal which is very hard.
+(b) A metal that is very soft and a non-metal which is very hard.

-(c) A metal which has very low melting point and a non-metal which has very high melting point.
+(c) A metal which has a very low melting point and a non-metal which has a very high melting point.
 [CBSE 2016]

 (a) Mercury is a metal, bromine is non-metal, liquid at room temperature.

-(b) Sodium is very soft metal, diamond is very hard non-metal.
+(b) Sodium is a very soft metal, diamond is a very hard non-metal.

-(c) Gallium has low melting point, diamond has very high melting point.
+(c) Gallium has a low melting point, diamond has a very high melting point.

 Q 6.
 State two properties of each of the following metals which make them suitable for: [CBSE 2016]